tsipkens/bidias/README.md

 ### 4.1 +kernel

-This package is used to evaluate the transfer function of the different instruments, such as the differential mobility analyzer (DMA), particle mass analyzer (such as the CPMA or APM), and charging fractions.
-Various functions within this package can generate the matrix `A` that acts as the forward model.
+This package is used to evaluate the transfer function of the different instruments, such as the differential mobility analyzer (DMA), particle mass analyzer (such as the CPMA or APM), single particle soot photometer (SP2), and charging fractions to generate discrete kernels useful for computation.
+In general, functions starting with `gen` are upper level functions that can generate the matrix `A` that acts as the forward model ins subsequent steps.
+Other functions (e.g., `kernel.tfer_dma(...)`) act as supporting methods (e.g., in evaluating the transfer function for just the DMA).

 The transfer function for the DMA uses the analytical expressions of [Stozenburg et al. (2018)][Stolz18].